-California’s devastating wildfire season may get a lot worse this weekend
+California’s devastating wildfire season may get even worse this weekend

 The National Weather Service forecast office in San Francisco is name-checking past fire events to describe the risk level of the coming event, including the deadly 2017 wine country fires and the 2019 Kincade Fire, the latter of which burned nearly 80,000 acres in Sonoma County.

-But it may be even more extreme than those events because winds are expected to reach the surface more easily, and also to spread all the way to the coast, even impacting the Highway 1 corridor on the immediate coastline.
+But it may be even more extreme than those events, because winds are expected to reach the surface more easily and also to spread all the way to the coast, even impacting the Highway 1 corridor on the immediate coastline.

 “We are expecting the wind to get all the way down to the valley floors and even to the coastal areas,” said Roger Gass, a meteorologist with the Bay Area’s National Weather Service office.
-“If a fire were to start anywhere in the Bay Area it would likely rapidly spread in these types of conditions.”
+“If a fire were to start anywhere in the Bay Area, it would likely rapidly spread in these types of conditions.”

+The Weather Service in Sacramento is also sounding the alarm, with red flag warnings posted across virtually all of Northern California for Sunday through Tuesday for what the office is calling the “strongest event of the year so far.”

+“It’s going to be a tinder box out there, and any new ignitions are going to spread rapidly,” said Chris Hintz, a meteorologist with the Weather Service in Sacramento.

 The high wind event is poised to strike Northern California at its most vulnerable point in the fire season: late fall, when the state has gone the longest without rain.
 Heat waves in August and September accelerated the drying process, and now trees, shrubs and other vegetation are record dry for this time of year.